Event Information - Husky 100

 |The Event Centre||The Event|

 The Event Centre has moved to an area adjacent to the Coondoo Trails in the Nowra State Forest.
-More information will be released in the Event Program on the 17th of February 2015.
+More information and maps will be released in the Event Program on the 18th of February 2015.

 Sponsors marquees will be set up around the event centre for the entire weekend.
 The sponsors are the backbone of any great event.
 Not only does it prove that they are passionate about their chosen industry, it also proves that they believe in their product and want to see it being used.
 Please support all event sponsors as they are truly what make these events possible.

 Schedule is subject to change.
-Final schedule will be released in the Event Program on the 17th of February.
+Final schedule will be released in the Event Program.

-Bike mechanics from Spearman Cycles in Wollongong will be in attendance at the Event Centre throughout the event, and on-course during the event for emergency repairs.
+Bike mechanics from Batemans Bay Cycles will be in attendance at the Event Centre throughout the event, and on-course during the event for emergency repairs.

 On event day, Fired Up Pizza will be cooking up a frenzy in their pizza oven, with a fantastic range of pizzas to choose from.